 Many individuals experiencing anxiety may find themselves attracted to alcohol due to its immediate calming effects.
 Although some individuals may find temporary alleviation of anxiety symptoms through alcohol, the long-term consequences can intensify anxiety and lead to the emergence of additional issues, including both alcoholism and anxiety disorders.

-If feelings of anxiety following alcohol consumption interfere with your daily life, it is advisable to seek professional support.
+If feelings of anxiety following alcohol consumption interfere with your daily life, it is advisable to seek professional support for anxiety treatment.
 A healthcare provider can evaluate your mental health and may recommend evidence-based treatments to promote recovery and prevent relapse.

 Get Help For Anxiety And Alcohol Use Disorder